"German science is THE BEST IN THE WORLD!!"

 , and many more.
 But at the end of the day, there are only three German stereotypes: Scientists/Doctors

 .
-And no matter of which variety a German character is, he will almost always be elite at what he's doing.
+And no matter of which variety a German character is, he will almost always be elite and Perfectionist at what he’s doing.

 Note that Germans never lose their nerves and know no remorse.
-They do their job, and they do it well.
-Emotions are not necessary
+They do their job, they do it exceptionally and they are perfectionistic workaholics

 .
 It's almost like a national badasstitute